Dreaker75/re-emerald/FUTURE_PLANS.md

  - Make Teleport work like the old Fly
  - Give an option to make the text display instant
  - Change Hidden and PokeBall items found throughout the game to be more useful
- - Cut down on the Pokemon Center Dialogue

 ## Features for Beta release
  - Either turn off PokeNav calls completely or make it an in-game toggle